 - 13th December 2019: Deadline for expressions of interest.

-- By 9th January 2020: The panel will review all expressions of interest and select ten to be developed into full proposals.
-Owing to an anticipated high number of expressions of interest, we will only be able to provide brief feedback to applicants who are not invited to submit a full proposal.
-A limited number of applicants will be invited to jointly complete full proposal forms.
+- 9th January 2020: The panel will review all expressions of interest and select ten to be developed into full proposals.
+Owing to an anticipated high number of expressions of interest, we will only be able to provide brief feedback to applicants who are invited to submit a full proposal.

 - 7th February 2020: Submission deadline for full proposal forms, which should be completed in partnership between the potential co-supervisors and EFI.

-- End of February 2020: The review panel will select five studentships to fully fund under this scheme.
+- 24th February 2020: The review panel will select five studentships to fully fund under this scheme.
 All applicants will be informed of the outcome, with feedback offered to unsuccessful applicants.
 The decision of the panel will be final.

 - Early March 2020: Selected studentships will be advertised to students, to start in September 2020.

-The form for a full proposal is provided here for information only at this point in time.
 You should only complete a full proposal once you have been formally requested to complete one by the EFI Review Panel.
 Any unsolicited full proposals submitted will be ignored.
-We look forward to hear from you.

 We look forward to hearing from you.